AliciaChuang/AliciaChuang/README.md

-### Hi!
+### Hello!
 I'm Alicia, a first year Math and Data Science double major at UCI.
 I love data science and plan to use it primarily in the high tech and financial fields.
 I'm also interested in the mathematical concepts behind the algorithms to optimize existing tools.

-Connect with me on [*Linkedin*](www.linkedin.com/in/alicia-chuang-119009213) or through [*Email*](aliciachuang2003@gmail.com).
+Connect with me on [*LinkedIn*](www.linkedin.com/in/alicia-chuang-119009213) or through [*Email*](aliciachuang2003@gmail.com).

 <!--
 **AliciaChuang/AliciaChuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.